sfandres94/uex-icepy/README.md

 ```
 where `<filename>` must be replaced by the name of the target Slice definitions.

-Start the server on a terminal or dedicated hardware.
-Then start the client on another terminal or hardware unit.
+Start the server on a terminal or dedicated hardware, then start the client on another terminal or hardware unit.

 ## Code examples
 The examples are organized in folders: